tyler-dardis/Health-Center-Data-ELT/README.md

 ```

 ### Set Primary Keys
 For each table storing annual data (all tables except 'sites'), I used the 'hc_name' and 'year' columns together as the composite primary key.
-However, some health centers have the same 'hc_name'.
+However, some health centers use the same 'hc_name'.
 To ensure that each has a unique 'hc_name', I used the following queries to add the health center's 'state' to 'hc_name' for each duplicate, differentiating them.
 (This step was necessary to avoid errors when establishing the primary keys.)

 ```sql
 -- Create temp table containing all duplicate 'hc_name'